 The right amount of paint = the brush is fully loaded, the paint stays on the tip of the brush without dripping.

 6 – Use the right brush

-It is quite obvious that the success relies on the quality of the brush.
-Cheap brushes are more likely to leave bristles on the surface, bend, leave brush strokes.
-A good brush worth the investment!
+It is quite obvious that success relies on the quality of the brush.
+Cheap brushes are more likely to leave bristles on the surface, bend, and leave brush strokes.
+A good brush is worth the investment!

 Brush or roller?

 - Brushes are usually great for canvases and furniture, and for painting details

 - Rollers and sprayers are better for walls and large projects.
 Microfiber rollers are a great option.

 - For abstract painting and experiments artists also use knives, airbrushes, paint shapers, etc.

 Types of bristles material